insipiens/CH-Combatstick/README.md

 &nbsp;

 The board has two sets of wire terminals, the 8 way terminal is to the MCU in the joystick base.
-Note to self, clean flux from board before sealing :o
+Note to self, clean flux from board before sealing ',:-)

 ![image](https://github.com/insipiens/CH-Combatstick/assets/68975498/41090bbc-6abc-475a-ba25-e13bc5c87872)